Diffusion-Based Hierarchical Graph Neural Networks for Simulating Nonlinear Solid Mechanics: Introduction

-We combine~\ac{robi} with a diffusion~\ac{hgnn} to form the~\acf{robin}, which significantly accelerates simulation while improving predictive accuracy. \ac{robin} constitutes the first diffusion-based refiner for simulating physical dynamics on unstructured meshes, surpassing the current accuracy ceiling of hierarchical~\acp{gnn}.
+We combine~\ac{robi} with~\acp{ddpm} and~\acfp{ampn} to form the~\acf{robin}, which significantly accelerates simulation while improving predictive accuracy. \ac{robin} constitutes the first diffusion-based refiner for simulating physical dynamics on unstructured meshes, surpassing the current accuracy ceiling of~\acp{hgnn}.
 We train~\acp{robin} on three challenging $2$D and $3$D solid mechanics datasets involving geometric, material, and contact nonlinearities.
-Across all datasets,~\ac{robin} significantly improves over state-of the-art mesh-based simulators~\citep{pfaffLearningMeshBasedSimulation2020, yuLearningFlexibleBody2023} in terms of predictive accuracy.
-We further find that our proposed inference method,~\ac{robi}, speeds up diffusion-based inference for learned simulations by up to an order of magnitude while maintaining accuracy.\footnote{Code and datasets will be open-sourced upon acceptance.}
+Across all datasets,~\ac{robin} significantly improves over state-of-the-art mesh-based simulators~\citep{pfaffLearningMeshBasedSimulation2020, yuLearningFlexibleBody2023} in terms of predictive accuracy.
+Leveraging~\acp{ddpm},~\ac{robin} accurately captures low-frequency global solution modes while resolving high-frequency components.
+We further find that our proposed inference method,~\ac{robi}, speeds up diffusion-based inference for learned simulations by up to an order of magnitude while maintaining accuracy.
+In addition, the~\ac{ampn} architecture of~\ac{robin} enables efficient transfer to much larger meshes, while maintaining near-\ac{fem} accuracy.\footnote{Project page, code and datasets are available at https://tbswrth.github.io/ROBIN.}

-To summarize, our contributions we i) propose \ac{robi}, a novel inference scheduling scheme for diffusion-based simulators that amortizes denoising across time steps, reducing inference to a single model evaluation per step while preserving time-shift equivariance; ii) introduce \ac{robin}, a diffusion-based \ac{hgnn} for nonlinear solid mechanics that combines multiscale message passing with \ac{robi} to provide fast, accurate diffusion-based simulations; iii) demonstrate state-of-the-art performance on challenging $2$D and $3$D benchmarks, outperforming existing simulators in both accuracy and runtime.
+To summarize, we i) propose \ac{robi}, a novel inference scheduling scheme for diffusion-based simulators that amortizes denoising across time steps, reducing inference to a single model evaluation per step while preserving time-shift equivariance; ii) introduce \ac{robin}, a diffusion-based \ac{hgnn} for nonlinear solid mechanics that combines multiscale message passing with \ac{robi} to provide fast, accurate diffusion-based simulations; iii) demonstrate state-of-the-art performance on challenging $2$D and $3$D benchmarks, outperforming existing simulators in both accuracy and runtime.